 To schedule these tasks in the UI, locate the Tasks submenu in the Administration panel and run them as needed.
 You can learn more details about them in our help guide.

 - Docker - Delete unused manifests and images

-When executed, all the tasks above will mark content for deletion from a blob store.
-In order to physically delete the content from your blob store you need to run Admin - Compact blob store.
+When executed, all the tasks and policies will mark content for deletion from a blob store.
+In order to physically delete the content from your blob store, you need to run Admin - Compact blob store.
 This task hard deletes repository data, returning space to your disk.

 Additional Tips for Storage Management

 In extreme events where I/O bottlenecks slow down productivity due to maxed-out space, examine your data directory from the command line.
 Then refer to these recommendations below.